shmorri/oxd-python/examples/cgi_app/README.md

    is a part of the of the OAuth Spec requirement.
 You DON'T have to have a resolving URL, you can leave the dummy value in place.
 4. Run `python app.py` to start the server.
-5. Visit `https://<your-hostname>:8085/` to see the setup page.
-Click Setup.
-This will register the demo resources in the Authorization Server and give you a page containing the details of the resources and their endpoints.
+5. From the old terminal window run `curl https://localhost:8085/setup/`.
+This will register the demo resources in the Authorization Server and give you a response containing the details of the resources and their endpoints.

 ### Seeing UMA RP in action

-1. Visit `https://<your-hostname>/cgi-bin/request-resource.cgi`, based on the requirements and configured policies, the redirects from this script should lead to fetching the resource.
+1. Visit `https://<your-hostname>/cgi-bin/request-resource.cgi`, based on the requirements and configured policies, the links should get you the resource from the resource server.

-TODO: Configuring policies and asking for more information from users

-Browse the code of `viewInventory.cgi` to see how it is working.